Onychogryphosis (ram's horn nail)

 What is the differential diagnosis for onychogryphosis?

 Other diseases have some of the same symptoms as onychogryphosis.
-Our podiatrists at University Foot and Ankle Institute (UFAI) will look at your all your symptoms and perform in-house diagnostic testing.
-With this information, we can give you sound medical advice and a diagnosis.
+Our University Foot and Ankle Institute (UFAI) podiatrists look at all your symptoms and perform in-house diagnostic testing.
+By accurately diagnosing your toenail problem, we can provide accurate medical advice and come up with a treatment plan.

 What is the treatment for onychogryphosis?

-• Use mechanical debridement with a nail clipper to shorten the nail and remove subungual hyperkeratosis.
+• Mechanical debridement with a nail clipper to shorten the nail and remove subungual hyperkeratosis (thickening of skin under the nail).

 • Cryotherapy before debridement softens the nail, making it easier to cut.

-• Blunt dissection with a nail clipper after medical nail avulsion.
+• Blunt dissection with a nail clipper after medical nail avulsion (removal)

-• If the cause of the ram’s horn is tight shoes and microtrauma to the nail bed, this can be minimized by changing to adequately fitted footwear.
+• If the cause of the ram’s horn is tight shoes and microtrauma to the nail bed, changing to well-fitted shoes can reduce further damage and give the nail time to heal.

 What are surgical treatments for onychogryphosis?

-The nail bed deformity is generally treated by first surgically removing the nail.
-The avulsion of the nail will usually allow the nail bed a chance to repair the damage as it grows a new nail.
+This procedure includes surgically removing the nail to allow the nail bed a chance to repair the damage as a new nail grows.

 Onychogryphosis typically reappears after conservative treatment.
 Treatment, however, can be repeated to keep the nail bed short and prevent secondary complications.
 Use proper footwear to avoid excessive nail pressure on the nail bed.

-You can do several things to minimize the risk of onychogryphosis and toenail fungus and maintain good nail health.
+You can do several things to minimize the risk of onychogryphosis and maintain good nail health.
+Prevention involves keeping your feet safe from injuries and fungal infections that can impact nail growth.

-• Wash your feet in soap and water regularly.
+• Wash your feet with soap and water regularly.
 Dry them off with a towel afterward.

 • Keep your feet dry.
-Change your socks a few times a day, wear cotton socks that remove moisture from your feet, rotate your shoes so they can dry out, and purchase shoes that breathe and don’t constrict your feet.
+Change your socks when they’re wet or sweaty,, wear cotton socks that remove moisture from your feet, rotate your shoes so they can dry out, and purchase shoes that breathe and don’t constrict your feet.

 • Use foot powder to keep your feet dry.

-• Wear flip-flops or other shower shoes in a locker room or pool.
+• Wear shower shoes in a locker room, pool, or communal shower.

 • Use disinfected tools when trimming your nails.